SirajArMVT/experiments/README.md

       IHtmlLocalizer<SomeWebLib.CommonResources>

-  does not work as expected because it livces in a class library whereas
+  does not work as expected because it lives in a class library whereas

       IHtmlLocalizer<SharedResources>

   does work because it lives in the Web App

-  To be clear I'm saying it does work if it finds the corresponding resx file in the Resources folder of ther web app and uses it for localizing strings.
+  To be clear I'm saying it does work if it finds the corresponding resx file in the Resources folder of the web app and uses it for localizing strings.

       SomeWebLib.CommonResources.fr.resx